ezl/recs/README.md

 4. Restart your application server

 For Render.com deployments, you can use the Web Shell to execute these commands directly in the production environment.

+# Refactoring Proposals

+This repository contains proposals for refactoring several large files in the codebase to improve maintainability and organization.
+Each proposal is in a separate file for clarity.

+## Files to Refactor

+1. [Trip HTML Template Refactoring](refactoring_trip_html.md) - Breaking up the large 694-line trip.html template into smaller, component-based files using a feature-based organization approach.

+2. [Add Recommendation JS Refactoring](refactoring_add_recommendation_js.md) - Refactoring the 552-line add_recommendation.js file into modular components that each handle a specific responsibility.

+3. [Database Models Refactoring](refactoring_models_py.md) - Converting the 375-line models.py file into a package with domain-specific model files.

+## Implementation Guidelines

+For implementing these refactoring proposals:

+1. Create a dedicated branch for each refactoring task
+2. Implement changes incrementally, testing after each significant change
+3. Ensure all tests pass before and after refactoring
+4. Have another team member review the changes before merging
+5. Document any issues or challenges encountered during refactoring

+These refactorings are designed to:
+- Improve code organization
+- Make the codebase more maintainable
+- Support collaborative development
+- Make future changes easier
+- Follow standard best practices for component organization